zmoratto/FrameCompression/README.md

 Tools to compress/decompress frames that have metadata in the top 32kb that can't be ruined.

+## TODO

+- Make work for superframe carrying narrow angle camera data.
+- Make code not look like a hack job of ffmpeg examples.
+(That is what I did.)
+- Possibly investigate bleeding the depth image data into the U & V channels.
+Those channels have a lower resolution so only put MSB inside those channels.

 ## How to build

 You'll need FFMpeg built against libx264.
 You'll then need to edit the Makefile appropriately.